-To help you find the best wooden spoons for all your kitchen needs, we sent the top-rated options to our experienced product tester.
+To help you find the best wooden spoons for all your kitchen needs, we researched and tested the top-rated options.
 Each one was used to stir different foods, including soup and dough, and assessed on how well they performed.
 Then, the spoons were rated based on design, comfort, durability, and overall value.

 Easy to hold and control with a light grip

 Nicely shaped handle

 This elegantly-curved spoon, carved from solid beechwood, features a tapered handle we found comfortable to hold and grooves that provide a solid grip for the thumb.
 The head of the spoon has a tip that’s thin enough to gather food at the bottom of a Dutch oven and minimally curved sides that make it easy to scrape along the walls of a straight-sided stockpot.
 We love how the bowl of the spoon is deep enough to scoop liquids for tasting or mixing.

 At 12.5 inches, the spoon is long enough to keep your hand safely away from heat while stirring.
 The handle has a large hole at the end so that you can hang the spoon near your stove for easy access.
 Although we thought the spoon’s finish felt a little rough out of the box, the first washing raised the wood grain and initially made it feel a little fuzzier (as with most wood spoons).
 The texture smoothed out again with continued use and hand washing.